10 things to do in Tokyo

 Tsukiji fish market isn’t just the biggest and busiest fish market in Japan, it’s the biggest in the world.
 The main event, strange as it may sound, is the grand tuna auction and if you can get up early enough (it’s at 3am!) it’s a spectacle to watch.
 That’s mainly because you see people bidding extortionate amounts for the fish.
 The tuna in the picture on the left was sold for 14 million yen, which equates to just over £81,000!
 After the tuna auction is over why not wander around the rest of the market and pick up a sushi breakfast in true Japanese fashion.
 It’ll be the freshest sushi you try!

 We don’t think you can visit Tokyo without watching some live Sumo wrestling!
-There are three large 15-day events held every year in January, May and September at Ryogoku Kokugikan, Tokyo’s national Sumo hall.
-If you want to go on a Friday or Saturday night during these events you’ll need to book tickets in advance but it’s definitely worth it for the incredible, crowd-roaring atmosphere.
+There are three large 15-day events every year in January, May and September at Ryogoku Kokugikan, Tokyo’s national Sumo hall.
+If you want to go on a Friday or Saturday night during these events you should book tickets in advance.
+However, it’s definitely worth it for the incredible, crowd-roaring atmosphere.
 If you’re visiting out of tournament season we recommend going to watch a morning training session held in a sumo stable known as a beya.
-As they’re intense training sessions visitors are expected to remain quiet and keep to one side rather than cheering as you would in a sumo hall.
+As they’re intense training sessions visitors must remain quiet and keep to one side rather than cheering as you would in a sumo hall.
 It’s still great fun to watch though!

 8) Imperial Palace

 On the former site of Edo Castle sits the home of the Emperor of Japan; the Imperial Palace.
 The palace was completely destroyed in the Second World War so was rebuilt using the same design.
-Although you’re not allowed inside the palace, guided tours take place throughout the magnificent grounds during which you can see some of the ancient ruins of the original palace.
+Although you can’t go inside the palace, guided tours take place throughout the magnificent grounds during which you can see some of the ancient ruins of the original palace.
 If you enter via the Otemon Gate you can stop by the Museum of Imperial Collection where you can find out all about the lives of Prince and Princess Takamatsu.
-Imperial Palace East Gardens are open to the public all year round except on Mondays and Fridays and entry is free!
+Imperial Palace East Gardens are free to the public all year round except on Mondays and Fridays.

-Ginza is a luxurious shopping district often described as a Japanese version of New York’s Fifth Avenue.
-Ginza has everything from huge shopping centres to boutiques and from large restaurants to tiny cafes.
+Ginza is a luxurious shopping district, which some describe as a Japanese version of New York’s Fifth Avenue.
+The district has everything from huge shopping centres to boutiques and from large restaurants to tiny cafes.
 If you’re looking for gadgets, head to the enormous Sony building, it’s as spectacular inside as it is outside.
 For something cultural, we highly recommend seeing a traditional kabuki play in the famous Kabukiza theatre – the costumes are incredible.
-Although there are plenty of restaurants and bars in Ginza, why not hop one stop on the underground to Ginza’s neighbouring district, Yurakucho, where you’ll find dozens of small, open air restaurants serving delicious grilled and barbequed food.
+Although there are plenty of restaurants and bars in Ginza, go one stop on the underground to Yurakucho.
+In Yurakucho you’ll find dozens of small, open air restaurants serving delicious grilled and barbequed food.

 10) Ghibli Museum

 If you’re an anime fan then a trip to Hayao Miyazaki’s Studio Ghibli Museum is a must.
-It’s a small, quirky museum in Mitaka, just outside of Tokyo and is packed with sketches and memorabilia from all of Ghibli’s iconic films such as Spirited Away, Princess Mononoke and Howl’s Moving Castle.
-On the first floor you can find out all about the history of the animations and watch never-before-seen short movies in a small, exclusive theatre.
+It’s a small, quirky museum in Mitaka, just outside of Tokyo.
+It holds sketches and memorabilia from all of Ghibli’s iconic films such as Spirited Away and Howl’s Moving Castle.
+On the first floor you can find out all about the history of the animations and watch never-before-seen short movies.
 Upstairs you’ll find temporary exhibitions about some of Miyazaki’s favourite Japanese novels such as The Haunted Tower.
 Don’t forget to buy a Totoro toy from the gift shop before you leave!